About Me

 I’m passionate about sharing math with the world and firmly believe in Frederica Ardilla’s four axioms:

-I graduated from with a Bachelor of Arts in Mathematics from Amherst College in 2022 after which I worked in the Moss Quantitave Center at the college, providing tutoring and TA support for a wide variety of classes.
+I graduated from Amherst College with a Bachelor of Arts in Mathematics in 2022 after which I worked in the Moss Quantitave Center at the college, providing tutoring and TA support for a wide variety of classes.

-Outside of the world of math, I love to run, climb, ride bikes and generally be outdoors.
-I also enjoy drinking pu’er, playing the odd game of chess, and mending things, often clothes.
+Outside of the world of math, I love to ride bikes, run and generally be outdoors.
+I also enjoy mending clothes, making and solving crosswords, and watching professional cycling.